Trigger warning: Diet culture and disordered eating.

-- Amanda Izquierdo is a registered dietician specializing in balanced approaches to nutrition and overall health and eliminating food guilt.
+- Amanda Izquierdo is a registered dietitian specializing in balanced approaches to nutrition and overall health and eliminating food guilt.

 - Kristin Gillespie is a registered dietitian and certified nutrition support clinician based in Virginia Beach, VA.

-- Erin Kenney is a registered dietician specializing in digestive health and researched-based alternative medicine.
+- Erin Kenney is a registered dietitian specializing in digestive health and researched-based alternative medicine.

 What Is the Sirtfood Diet?

 The Sirtfood Diet has grown trendy over the past few years, thanks in part to its popularity among celebrities, including Adele.
 The diet is based around a group of proteins in the body called sirtuins, which play a role in regulating metabolism, inflammation, and other important bodily functions.
 Sirtfoods, which are the foods encouraged in the Sirtfood Diet, are high in sirtuins activators, which may increase the amount of sirtuins in the body.
 The idea here is that the more sirtuins, the better our bodies will be able to regulate metabolism, decrease inflammation, and more.

 "The diet focuses on consuming a low calorie diet of foods rich in SIRTs (sirtuins) —a family of proteins that have been shown to play a key role in keeping cells healthy and may reduce inflammation and slow aging," says Izquierdo.
 "The thought is that by eating these foods, certain genes will be turned on which boost metabolism and burn fat."